loafdimension/fruitful-discussions-BE/README.md

 - Be kind, and please do offer feedback and suggestions for improvement.
 - [Discussions](https://github.com/loafdimension/fruitful-discussions-BE/discussions)
-- Fruitful Discussions is a work in progress and I will be refactoring based on any provided feedback, as well as adding new features which can be seen via the issues page.
+- Fruitful Discussions is a work in progress and I will be refactoring based on any provided feedback, as well as adding new features which are listed on the issues page.
 - [Open an issue / View current issues](https://github.com/loafdimension/seeding-nc-news/issues)

 ---